Anti-abortion, pro-choice South Floridians react to overturning of Roe v. Wade; Levine Cava joins protesters in Wynwood

-OAKLAND PARK, FLA.
-(WSVN) - South Floridians on both sides of the abortion issue are voicing their opinions about the Supreme Court’s decision to overturn Roe vs Wade, and a local leader joined protesters in Miami’s Wynwood neighborhood who let their opposition to the ruling be heard loud and clear.
+MIAMI (WSVN) - South Floridians on both sides of the abortion issue voiced their opinions about the Supreme Court’s decision to overturn Roe vs Wade, and local leaders joined protesters who oppose the ruling in events held in Broward and Miami-Dade counties.

+Friday evening, 7News cameras captured pro-choice demonstrators marching near the area of Northwest 26th Street and Northwest Third Avenue in Wynwood.

+“Politicians making decisions for our bodies, for our futures, for our families?
+Unacceptable,” said the mayor.

 “That decision, back in 1973, was a big mistake,” said an anti-abortion activist who identified himself as Peter.
 “Overturning it is long, long, long overdue.”